Following the massive 50% drop in advertising rates, YouTube has been actively seeking ways to pump up more ad revenue.

 Let’s jump right in!

-The last days of a campaign are critical as this is when you can really tap into your prospects’ sense of scarcity and scale your advertising efforts paired with some heavy retargeting.
+The last days of a campaign are critical as this is when you can really tap into your prospects’ FOMO and scale your advertising efforts paired with some heavy retargeting.

 On these days, we tend to create special ad banners to highlight the remaining days or hours signaled through an eye-catchy countdown icon.

 Typically, advertisers launch separate Facebook ad campaigns or make changes to existing ads to keep the countdown fresh.
-But these intermittent edits tend to hurt the ad performance and force ads back into the Review phase.
+And more often than not, these intermittent edits tend to hurt the ad performance and force ads back into the Learning phase.

 Besides, it’s just a laborious routine.